What 4 common myths do people have about Philippine call centers?

 - Quality of service is not a priority

 Surrounding the many call centers here in the Philippines are many contrived notions that look down on the working conditions of these establishments.
-Call center life is often shunned aside and deliberately labelled with many facile perspectives.
+Call center life is often set aside and deliberately labeled with superficial notions.
 There’s a lot of stereotyping going on, especially here in the Philippines.
 When mentioned, the profession is almost always automatically dismissed as something that it is not.

-There are indeed extreme cases of misconstrued outlooks on call center work that feed the inflammatory sentiments of ignorant neigh Sayers.
+There are indeed extreme cases of misconstrued outlooks on call center work that feed the inflammatory sentiments of ignorant naysayers.
 However, it should also be taken note that there are subtle iffy inklings when talking about call center life.

 Here are some of the main myths about call centers that you should definitely disregard:

 The truth is that you just need to be able to practice a neutral accent; one that is clear, understandable and intelligible.
 The thing is that a lot of people actually quit their jobs because of the pressures and stress.
 People wind up talking too much about their bad experiences.
-This in turn feeds the stigmatized cloud of mythos.
+This, in turn, feeds the stigmatized cloud of myths.